- — Kosher, Non-GMO, Organic, Raw, Vegan

 - Open and stir occasionally, but be very gentle and don’t do this often as you’ll break tender seeds.

 - Let organic millet simmer for 15 minutes.
 Remove from heat and leave for 10 minutes more.
 Do not open during this time.

 Fluff up your millet with a fork and add more salt if needed.
 Serve this grain warm as it tastes best fresh.

 You can use organic millet seed as a substitute for any grain.
-It will taste great in baked goods and make them more crunchy.
-You can even add millet to soups.
+It tastes great in baked goods and makes them more crunchy.
+Don’t forget; You can even add Millet to soups.
 Be sure to try some sweet organic millet cereal in the morning.
 Add 3 cups of water when cooking to make it creamier and better suited for such recipes.

 Millet Storage Tips

-Buy millet in bulk with no fear as the grain will keep well in a cool and dry place.
-Store it in an airtight container.
+Buy Millet in bulk with as the grain will store well in a cool and dry place in an airtight container.